 After a thorough conceptualization of genocide, the course will examine case studies of modern genocide, ranging from the 20th and 21st centuries.
+Course Type(s): Pluralism, Core curriculum course.

 PO-492.
 Seminar in Comparative Politics.
 3 Credits.

 Examination and discussion of selected issues in comparative politics.
 Students will have the opportunity to explore a specific issue through faculty-guided research projects.
 Restricted to juniors and seniors with departmental approval.
 Prerequisites: PO-100.